rwinikates/rwinikates.github.io/affiliates.md

 ## Benefits both of us

+- [Amazon](https://amazon.com/mpr?referralcode=ROBER26937N&ref_=mpr_tr_ss) **$5 discount for you and me** when you use the Amazon mobile app to make a purchase.
+Everyone buys from amazon.
+You probably have a smartphone.
+Why not make your next order on your phone and get a $5 discount?
 - [TOMS](http://friend.toms.com/x/1PkYVu) **$20 discount for you and for me** when you make your first purchase.
 Awesome shoes, awesome discount.
 - [Automatic](http://fbuy.me/cCANN) **20% discount for you, $20 for me** I use the automatic adapter in my car to log all my trips.
 The adapter is $100, so the link saves you $20, and credits $20 to me.
 There's no ongoing service charge.
 - [Dropbox](https://db.tt/cpeZvlhU) an invaluable service for syncing files between computers.  **You get a bonus 500mb** of space if you use this link (as do I)!